MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 **Goal:** Generate a smarter alert email with Logic App

+* Step 1 : Create an Application Insights API Key
+  ![Create API Key][CreateAPIKey]

+  * From the Application Insights blade, select the API Access option from the left menu.
+  * Click the Create API Key, on the top of the screen.
+  * Enter a description an check the Read Telemetry option before clicking the Generate key blue button.
+  * **Note the Application ID and the API Key **, we will need those soon.
+  ![Get API Key][GetAPIKey]

-* Step 1 : Create a Logic App
+* Step 2 : Create a Logic App

   * Click the Create a resource button found on the upper left-hand corner of the Azure portal.
   * Search for and select Logic App.
 Click the Create button.